AnkitAshokHegde/Fake-news-detection/README.md

 - Reviewer front-end
 - Publisher front-end

-Run these front-ends seperately by using `npm install` and `npm start` commands.
+Run these seperately by using `npm install` and `npm start` commands.